Boise Dog Training

 Our Boise Dog Training in Action

-Jenna Larson is the Lead Trainer for Valor K9 Academy – Boise dog training.
-She joined our Team in January 2019 and was promoted to Lead Trainer in October 2020.
-Jenna offers puppy training, basic obedience, service dog training and behavior rehabilitation.
-She specializes in Service Dogs and is our Virtual Trainer for Valor K9 Academy – Online.
+Jenna Larson is a Trainer for Valor K9 Academy – Boise.
+She joined our Team in January 2019 and specializes in puppy training, basic obedience, service dog training and behavior rehabilitation.
+She also offers group classes via Valor K9 Academy – Online.

 Jenna worked for two other training companies and Petsmart prior to joining our team.
 She studied under Valor K9 Academy’s Head Trainer in our 450-hour three month Trainer Course where she earned the certification for “Canine Training Specialist,” then continued her education in February and March of 2020 for Behavior Rehabilitation Training.
-Jenna has attended the Valor K9 Academy Shadow Program and Second Annual Trainer Retreat.
-She is also pursuing continued education via online courses for Service Dog Training.
-Jenna is smart, talented and highly motivated.
+Jenna has attended the Valor K9 Academy Shadow Program, the Second Annual Trainer Retreat and the 2021 VK9 Team Retreat.

 Jenna has an associate degree and enjoys hiking, camping and working out.
-Originally from Battle Ground, Washington, Jenna lives in Star, Idaho, with her dog-sized cat, Ollie, and her Heeler mix rescue dog, Toby.
-Toby is her full-time helper dog and her service dog.
+Originally from Battle Ground, Washington, Jenna and her fiance, Dallin, live in Nampa, Idaho.
+Jenna has a dog-sized cat named Ollie and a Heeler mix named Toby.
+Toby is her full-time helper dog and service dog.

 Samantha joined Valor K9 Academy – Boise dog training in November 2020.
 She brought with her a decade of experience in dog training.